heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __leaderboard_submit_best (id, value, owner, handle, lang, location, timezone, metadata)__

-The best operator will check the new score is better than the current score and keep which ever value is best based on the sort order of the leaderboard.
+The best operator will check the new score is better than the current score and keep whichever value is best based on the sort order of the leaderboard.
 If no score exists this operator works like "set".

 __leaderboard_submit_incr (id, value, owner, handle, lang, location, timezone, metadata)__